Flexing RISC-V Instruction Subset Processors to Extreme Edge: Experimental Evaluation

-Before generating a RISP for each application, we need to characterize the applications to identify the distinct instructions in the RV32E instruction set required for the implementation of each RISP.
+Before generating a RISSP for each application, we need to characterize each application to identify the distinct instructions from the RV32E instruction set required to implement each RISSP.
 The next step is to explore how the number of distinct instructions is related to the codesize for different compiler optimization flags.

 \textbf{Figure \ref{graph:bench_analysis}} presents the profiling results of the applications from \textit{Embench} and the three extreme edge applications.
-The applications have been compiled for RV32E instruction set as baremetal with different compiler optimization flags (\texttt{--O0, --O1, --O2, --O3, --Oz}).
-Through this analysis, we identify the optimal code size with respect to the distinct instructions for each application for the generation of RISP.
-The number of distinct instructions ranges from 6 to 32 instructions, and the geometric mean (GEOMEAN) is 18 instructions for different optimization flags across all the applications.
-Since the RV32E ISA has around 40 instructions, applications use only 31-84\% of the full ISA.
-For the extreme edge applications, these numbers are 24\% (\textit{XGBoost}), 30\% (\textit{armpit}) and 60\% (\textit{af\_detect}), respectively.
-In terms of total number of static instructions across the different compiler optimization results, the GEOMEAN across all the applications are 1228, 677, 687, 897 and 601 for \texttt{--O0, --O1, --O2, --O3,} and \texttt{--Oz}, respectively.
+The applications have been compiled for RV32E instruction set as baremetal (without support of \texttt{stdlib}, \texttt{libc}, \texttt{libgcc} and startfiles) with different compiler optimization flags (\texttt{--O0, --O1, --O2, --O3, --Oz}) using the standard \texttt{riscv32-gnu-toolchain} (version 13.2.0).
+Through this analysis, we identify the optimal code size with respect to the distinct instructions for each application for the generation of RISSP.
+The number of distinct instructions ranges from 9 to 32 instructions, and the average is 19 instructions for different optimization flags across all applications.
+Since the RV32E ISA has around 40 instructions, applications use only 24-86\% of the full ISA.
+For the extreme edge applications, these numbers are 42\% (\textit{armpit}) 31\% (\textit{xgboost}), and 61\% (\textit{af\_detect}).
+In terms of total number of static instructions across the different compiler optimization results, the average across all the applications are 2027, 1149, 1207, 1586 and 1018 for \texttt{--O0, --O1, --O2, --O3,} and \texttt{--Oz}, respectively.
 For the extreme edge applications, we observe a substantial reduction in static instructions, as we progress from \texttt{--O0} to \texttt{--0z}.
-For the extreme edge applications, using the \texttt{--O2} optimization level flag, we observe 21\%, 45.8\% and 52\% less static instructions than \texttt{-O0} for \textit{armpit}, \textit{XGBoost} and \textit{af\_detect}, respectively, thus, the difference in the number of static instructions between \texttt{--O2} and \texttt{--Oz} is negligible.
+Specifically, using the \texttt{--O2} optimization level flag, we observe 75\%, 74\% and 69\% less static instructions (reduction in codesize) than \texttt{-O0} for \textit{armpit}, \textit{xgboost} and \textit{af\_detect}, respectively, thus, the difference in the number of distinct instructions between \texttt{--O2} and \texttt{--Oz} is negligible.